On the conjugacy problem for finite-state automorphisms of regular rooted trees: Conjugation of bounded automorphisms

 for all $n\geq 0$.
 If there is a choice such that the sequence $\theta_{n}(h)$ is bounded, then there will be an eventually periodic choice, and hence the constructed conjugator $h$ will be finite-state and bounded.

 Hence the automorphisms $a$ and $b$ are conjugate in the group $\pol[0]$ if and only if there exists a sequence $A_{n}\in \mathscr{M}$ such that the corresponding sequence $\theta_{A_{n}}u_{n}$ is bounded.
-The last problem is solvable and can be deduced from a result of Raphael Jungers (private communication), who proved that for a finite set of nonnegative integer matrices $\mathscr{M}$ and a nonnegative integer vector $u_{0}$ one can decide whether there exist a sequence $A_{n}\in \mathscr{M}$ such that the sequence of vectors $u_{n+1}=A_{n}u_{n}$ is bounded.
+The last problem is solvable and can be deduced from the result presented in Appendix.

 In this method we don't need to solve the auxiliary conjugacy problems in $\mathrm{Pol}({-1})$ as in the previous method, but the problem reduces to certain matrix problem which should also be solved, while the previous method was direct.
 We demonstrate both approaches in Examples~\ref{ex_conj_bounded1} and \ref{ex_conj_bounded2} of Section~\ref{Section_Examples}.